-• Employees' Tax on quarterly commission: An employee (under 65) received a monthly salary and according to results he also received commission every three months.
-The remuneration and Employees' Tax details are as follows.
+Employees' tax on quarterly commission: An employee (under 65) received a monthly salary and according to the results he also received commission every three months.
+The remuneration and employees' tax details are as follows.

-Month Salary Commission Employees' Tax
+Month Salary Commission Employees' tax

-April R7 185 R232
+April R7 185 R188

-May R7 185 R232
+May R7 185 R188

 June R7 185 R1 500 To be calculated

-Divide the quarterly commission by the months in which it was

-earned (R1 500 ÷ 3) 500
+Divide the quarterly commission by the months in which it was earned (R1 500 ÷ 3) 500

 Add: salary for June 7 185

 7 685

-Tax on R7 685 (salary and commission) according to the
+Tax on R7 685 (salary and commission) according to the monthly tables 279

-monthly tables 323

-Less: Tax on R7 185 (monthly salary) 232
+Less: Tax on R7 185 (monthly salary) 188 188

-Tax on commission for one month
+Tax on commission for one month 91

-Multiply tax on commission for one month with the months in which ch it was
+Multiply tax on commission for one month with 273

-earned (R91 x 3) 273
+in which it was earned (R91 x 3)

-Employees' Tax deductible for June is 505
+Employees' tax deductible for June on commiss 91

-17 CLASSIFICATION OF PAYMENTS
+15 CLASSIFICATION OF PAYMENTS

-17.1 DEEMED STANDARD AND NON-STANDARD EMPLOYMENT
+15.1 DEEMED STANDARD AND NON-STANDARD EMPLOYMENT

-Standard employment definition in Paragraph 11B of the 4th Schedule
+Standard employment definition in Paragraph 11B of the Fourth Schedule

-• Where an employee does not fall within the definition of standard employment, an employee will be deemed to be in standard employment if:

-- the employee (including scholars and students) is required to work for less than 22 hours a week and the employee furnishes a written declaration that he/she will not render services to any other employer, for the period that such employment is held; - the employee works for at least five hours a day and receives less than R270 per day. - Where the employer conducts his/her business in such a manner that employees render services on a regular or frequent basis for such periods as may be required by the employer, the Commissioner may, after consultation with the employer or with anybody or association on which the employer is represented, direct that the employment of such employees shall be standard employment.
-The Commissioner may further instruct the employer as to the manner in which Employees' Tax must be deducted.
-(Refer also to temporary employees who are frequently employed).
+- Where an employee does not fall within the definition of standard employment, an employee will be deemed to be in standard employment if the employee: - Is required to work for less than 22 hours a week and the employee furnishes a written declaration that he/she will not render services to any other employer, for the period that such employment is held; - Works for at least five hours a day and receives less than R270 per day. - Where the employer conducts his/her business in such a manner that employees render services on a regular or frequent basis for such periods as may be required by the employer, the Commissioner may, after consultation with the employer or with anybody or association on which the employer is represented, direct that the employment of such employees shall be standard employment.
+The Commissioner may further instruct the employer as to the manner in which Employees' Tax must be deducted - Workers not in standard employment employed on a daily basis who are physically paid daily, for example: